 The original tanks, constructed way back in 1821, and operating as real wine receptacles for some 25 years, now play host to a completely unique Winelands getaway.

 But historic doesn’t mean old, as somehow the owners here have managed to create a lux, modern and cozy environment within these characterful walls.
-Equipped with lush Egyptian and velvet bedding, a fully equipped kitchen, their own barbeque areas and standing alongside a stunning 19 metre pool, this is winelands living at its best.
+Equipped with lush Egyptian and velvet bedding, a fully equipped kitchen, their own barbecue areas and standing alongside a stunning 19 metre pool, this is winelands living at its best.

 Discovering the Town of Paarl